 How can you participate in shared decision making?

-Since understanding all treatment options is critical to making a good decision, make sure you understand each option, including what is involved, the likelihood of success, and the potential side effects.
+Importantly, make sure you understand each option, including what is involved, the likelihood of success, and the potential side effects.
 Therefore, I recommend the following questions:

 - What are all the available options?
 What are the advantages and disadvantages of each option?